 Pre-writing Reveals Characters and Story

-I talk about the idea development process, plotting, and drafting of my forthcoming bizarro psychological thriller in Progress Report on CALL OF THE PISS FAIRY.
+I talk about the idea development process, plotting, and drafting of my forthcoming bizarro psychological thriller in Progress Report on THE BEDWETTER.
 I did a lot of pre-writing for that book, meaning, beyond preliminary 12-point plot questionnaires and character sketches, I jotted down inspired snippets as they came to me—descriptions, events, scraps of dialogue—mostly written in the voice of my first-person protagonist Russell Pisarek.
 About 45 pages.
 I was just writing about the writing.

 When I reviewed that information, a story started to emerge.
 I rearranged those lines and paragraphs of information into a beginning, a middle, and an end.
 Then I filled in events and information I felt were missing.